sb-ncbr/dareg-api/README.workflows.deployment.md

 # Setup Workflows
-This guidelines contains all the steps that are necessary for setting up workflows platform for DAREG application.
-It spans multiple areas, starting from infrastrcuture deployment and finishing with running simple workflow through admin UI of the DAREG.
+This guideline contains all the steps necessary for setting up the workflows platform for the DAREG application.
+It spans multiple areas, starting from infrastructure deployment and finishing with running a simple workflow through the admin UI of DAREG.

 ## Setup infrastructure
-Infrastructure spans two main areas - first is to deploy kubernetes cluster where jobs will run and second is to deploy onedata openfaas software there.
+Infrastructure spans two main areas: first is to deploy a Kubernetes cluster where jobs will run, and second is to deploy Onedata OpenFaaS software there.

 ### Setup kubernetes cluster
-Let's setup cluster where the workflow and openfaas will be running.
-In our case we are managing kubernetes on our own on openstack virtual machines - this will be eventually migrated to managed kubernetes(rancher).
+Let's set up a cluster where the workflow and OpenFaaS will be running.
+In our case, we are managing Kubernetes on our own on OpenStack virtual machines—this will eventually be migrated to managed Kubernetes (Rancher).

-1. Setup a project for you in openstack to have enough quota for creating virtual machines - 4 machines(2 for kubernetes CP and 2 for workers) should be enough.
+1. Set up a project for yourself in OpenStack to have enough quota for creating virtual machines—4 machines (2 for Kubernetes CP and 2 for workers) should be enough.
 2. Utilize the Open OnDemand internal tool https://ondemand-dev.metacentrum.cz/pun/sys/dashboard to deploy kubernetes do previously created project
-    - open interactive apps tab and option Kubernetes infra example OS
+    - Open the Interactive Apps tab and select the option "Kubernetes infra example OS"
         - <img src="./docs/images/kubernetesInfraExampleOs.png" alt="alt text" width="400" height="400"/>
-    - select a project to use(from step 1), put your ssh public key and number of nodes for CP and DP
+    - Select a project to use (from step 1), put your SSH public key, and specify the number of nodes for CP and DP.
-    - click launch
+    - Click launch
-    - after few minutes(30), an interactive session is created for you and the nodes(CP, DP and Bastion) are provisioned
+    - After  few minutes(30), an interactive session is created for you and the nodes(CP, DP and Bastion) are provisioned
         - <img src="./docs/images/kubernetesInfraExampleOSSession.png" alt="alt text" width="400" height="400"/>
-3. Assign a public IP to the Bastion server(for deploying onedata openfaas via helm charts) and for workers(for onedata provider to have access to openfaas).
-Please note all VM's live within same network.
+3. Assign a public IP to the Bastion server (for deploying Onedata OpenFaaS via Helm charts) and for workers (so that the Onedata provider has access to OpenFaaS).
+Please note all VMs live within the same network.
 4. Configure network security rules for the nodes to make communication between them possible and between onedata provider and openfaas running inside kubernetes
     - CP -> Network security group with following rules
         - ```ALLOW IPv4 icmp from 0.0.0.0/0